I’ll be honest, most of these bad SEO tactics should be obvious.

 Google’s algorithm was admittedly simpler back in the day.

-It was easier to game and manipulate.
-It would often fall for obvious tricks like this.
+It was easier to manipulate and often fall for obvious tricks like this.

 The good news is that you no longer have to jam a bunch of keywords into your copy at the last minute.